 - May cause overheating

-- Can irritate the skin, causing itching and keeping you up at night.
+- It can irritate the skin, causing itching and keeping you up at night.

 - Keeps you warm